-DMCI Holdings' enhanced Biodiversity Policy demonstrates its commitment to biodiversity conservation.
+In 2024, DMCI Holdings enhanced its Biodiversity Policy to demonstrate its commitment to biodiversity conservation.
 This policy reflects the company's commitment to environmental conservation, restoration, and sustainable land use methods.

 DMCI Holdings ensures that its activities do not infringe on protected reserves or places of essential biodiversity significance by including conservation, mitigation, afforestation, and replanting programs throughout its operations.